-The conference is conducted for the sole purpose of providing training to only those people employed by governmental and nonprofit agencies in the fields of law enforcement, prosecution, child protective services, social work, children’s advocacy, therapy, probation, parole, and medicine who work directly with child victims of crime and whose intent is to help children in their healing process.
+The conference is conducted for the sole purpose of providing specialized training to only those currently employed in various critical fields involved in crimes against children such as law enforcement, prosecution, child protective services, probation, and parole.
+Organizations focused on child advocacy, social work or medicine who work directly with child victims of crime and whose intent is to help children in their healing process may also be eligible for consideration.
+Please contact us if you have any questions.

 The conference hosts large groups of professionals from across the United States.